TIMMYG Studios

 DISCORD_GUILD_ID="your_discord_guild_id"

-1. Get your Discord credentials from the Discord Developer Portal
+1. Get credentials from the Discord Developer Portal

-2. Add the redirect URI to your Discord Application's OAuth2 settings:
+2. Add a redirect URI to your app's OAuth2 settings: http://your-server-url:port/radio/dispatch/auth

 Framework Integration